kirillzhosul/gofra/docs/tutorial/variables.md

 Composite type
 - Array of {primitive|complex type}
 - Pointer to {primitive|complex type}

-Composite types may contain another complex types so pointer to array of pointers to integer is an 2-level complex type
+- Structure with set of {primitive|complex} type inside Composite types may contain another complex types so pointer to array of pointers to integer is an 2-level complex type